 Freedom of expression, advocacy of humanist values

 The state provides unrestricted access to the internet, and there is a strong level of political and press freedom.
-Non-governmental organizations, human rights organizations and trade unions operate without impediment or governmental interference.
+Non-governmental organizations, human rights organizations and trade unions typically operate without impediment or governmental interference.

 De facto “blasphemy” law

-Although Article 19 of the Constitution states that “every person has the right to freedom of speech and expression in any form”, sections 141-142 of the Cypriot Criminal Code seem to contradict this guarantee by enacting a de facto blasphemy law in which it is an offence to essentially insult religions:
+Although Article 19 of the Constitution states that “every person has the right to freedom of speech and expression in any form”, sections 141-142 of the Cypriot Criminal Code seem to contradict this guarantee by enacting a de facto blasphemy law in which it is an offense to essentially insult religions:

 “Any person who with the deliberate intention of wounding the religious feelings of any person, or makes any gestures in the sight of that person, or places any object in the sight of that person, is guilty of a misdemeanor and is liable to imprisonment for one year.